top of page

 Take a moment to look around your space and ask yourself whether it supports the direction you want to go or quietly pulls you away from it.
 Working from home in Northern Ireland comes with plenty of familiar temptations.

-The kettle is calling mid-task.
+• The kettle calls mid-task.

 Even tidying a random corner can suddenly feel more urgent than your actual work.